kirazizi/1337-find-peers/README.md

 ## Introduction

 Welcome to 1337 Find Peers!
-This script helps you find peers for your 1337 projects.
+This project is designed to simplify the process of finding peers for your 42 projects using the 42 API.
+Whether you're seeking collaborators, want to connect with fellow learners, or need assistance on a specific project, this script can help you discover like-minded individuals.

 ## Prerequisites